Kosciuszko Bridge: Operation

+In 1996, a project to reinforce the concrete piers began.
+It was completed in 1999.

+In 2000, a project to improve the structural system was completed.

+In 2005, a pavement rehab project was completed, also included as part of this project was deck and ramp repairs.

 The 1939 bridge, which was meant to serve 10,000 vehicles per day, carried 18 times that amount of traffic when it became part of the Interstate Highway System.
 It was not up to Interstate standards since it did not have any drainage pipes or shoulders.

 Current bridge

+Planning

-By the 1990s, the old bridge was deteriorating and heavily congested.
-After an 18-month study in 1994–5, State Transportation Department officials concluded that in order to relieve congestion on the busy span, a new $100 million bridge, which included an additional three lanes, should be built next to the original six-lane Kosciuszko Bridge.
+By the 1990s, the old bridge, still not up to carrying interstate traffic, was deteriorating and heavily congested.
+After an 18-month study in 1994–1995, State Transportation Department officials concluded that in order to relieve congestion on the busy span, a new $100 million bridge, which included an additional three lanes, should be built next to the original six-lane Kosciuszko Bridge.
 This new bridge would be part of a renovation project planned for the entire crossing.
 DOT Supervisor Peter King stated that this new bridge may be required to avoid severe traffic backups on neighborhood streets surrounding the bridge during renovation of the Kosciuszko.
 King felt that in order to resolve the increasing number of severely congested streets and intersections, "a second parallel span" may be the answer.